0xnim/conway-rust/README.md

 Simple Conways life game.
-Has instructions.
+Has instructions on run